 It starts slowly.
 Your black clothes are the first to be banished.
 Then comes the embarrassment.
 The awkward dance of your hands with your hair – tucking it behind your ears, rolling it up in a bun, spreading it out strategically to conceal those pesky white flakes that lay beneath.
 Dandruff.
 And there are several types of dandruff.
 Read on.

 Ask anyone around you what hair condition they are most wary of getting and a majority of them will give you the same answer – dandruff.
-This skin condition that is mainly characterized by white flakes is also accompanied by symptoms like inflammation and an itchy scalp.
+This skin condition that is mainly characterized by white flakes in hair is also accompanied by symptoms like inflammation and an itchy scalp.
 And although it is a frustrating hair condition to have, the good news is that it is treatable.
-But before you start any treatment, it is important that you figure out what type of dandruff you have to nip the problem in the bud.
+But before you start any treatment, you must figure out what type of dandruff you have to nip the problem in the bud.

 Different Types Of Dandruff